tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 For the sublime example, you need to realize that the company competes with other great, free, open-source options.
 SublimeText might be free because the developers are generous (they are awesome people), but it's also because they are competing with open-source editors such as VIM, EMACS, Notepad++ (VSCode, atom, etc).

-# How Tech Improves Price Discrimination
+# Price Discrimination With Tech
-With the spotlight on giant tech companies in the past few years for abuses in privacy, democracy, and competition in the industry, people do not yell things like "tech companies are abusing their power to charge me 2 dollars more for gloves".
+With the focus on tech companies abuses in privacy, democracy, and competition in the industry, people do not complain about "tech companies are abusing their power to charge me 2 dollars more for gloves".
+However, technology plays an increasingly larger role in pricing today.

+A personal anecdote I had with Lyft is below, but feel free to ignore it.

+>**A Personal Vendetta: Lyft**
+I used to use Lyft quite a fair bit, I didn't bother using Uber because (I remembered that) the ride-share prices were cheaper on Lyft.
+One summer, my friend and I were trying to get a ride from the annual Chicago jazz festival to a nearby restaurant.
+His 2-person lyft ride was \\$8, while my ride was a whopping \\$10!
+After confirming that we had all the same coupons/deals - there was still a two dollar in our rides.
+I swore to never use their services again (and I have not since then).

+> Despite feeling betrayed, I was impressed at how clever these rideshare companies have been.
+My friend was a religious Uber user and rarely used Lyft because I suggested it.
+I speculated that Lyft was giving an increased discount to my friend to get them to switch from Uber to Lyft.

+> You might think this is a bit "crazy", but there is evidence that Uber [has collected "more than necessary" information using it's "God View" tool](https://www.wired.com/insights/2015/01/uber-privacy-woes-cautionary-tale/).
+In fact, the [Uber got into trouble with Apple by including a snippet of code that tagged user's iphones after deleting the app (to prevent fraud)](https://www.nytimes.com/2017/04/23/technology/travis-kalanick-pushes-uber-and-himself-to-the-precipice.html?_r=1).
+If you think this is only an "Uber" thing, [Lyft has had it's own privacy issues as well](https://www.theinformation.com/articles/lyft-moves-to-restrict-employee-access-to-customer-data).
+If you don't trust this source, the [BBC](https://www.bbc.com/news/technology-42827636) and [techcrunch](https://techcrunch.com/2018/01/25/lyft-god-view/) have seem to report it as well.
+I'm not sure if these practices continue given efforts to increase security and privacy requirement on mobile OS's, but I'm sure there will always be workarounds.

 **"The internet is a medium for personalized pricing"** (Shaprio, Varian, "Information Rules: A Strategic Guide to the Network Economy", 42)

->**My Personal Vendetta: Lyft**
-I used to use Lyft quite a fair bit, I didn't bother using Uber because the ride-share prices were cheaper on Lyft (when I checked).
-One summer, my friend and I were trying to get a ride from the annual Chicago jazz festival to a nearby restaurant.
-His 2-person lyft ride was $8, while my ride was a whopping $10!
-It was only two dollars, but I felt betrayed - I swore to never use their services again (and I have not since then).

-> At the same time, I was amused at how clever rideshare companys have been.
-My friend was a religious Uber user, and only tried using lyft because I suggested it.
-This might be a wrong assumption (but not a blind guess), but I assumed Lyft was giving an increased discount to my friend to get them to switch over.
-Uber & Lyft were using technology to create personalized pricing schemes to compete with each other.

-I haven't kept track if practices like these were still allowed (with security on mobile devices increasing)
+Even before "Deep Learning" became a thing, people understood that technology has large potential to augment price segmentation.

 **Other Uses of Technology in Price Discrimination** DRM (Digital Rights Management) - DRM is used to prevent arbitrage, in addition to being very annoying to use.